Crossovers from nonlinear wave-packet acceleration to wave-mixing and self-trapping in the Hatano-Nelson model: Introduction

 The paper is organized as follows.
 In Sec.~\ref{sec:model}, we introduce the nonlinear HN chain.
 In Sec.~\ref{sec:secular_form}, we derive the secular-form equations and identify the expected dynamical regimes.
-Section~\ref{sec:analytic_spreading} develops analytical predictions for wave-packet propagation, and Sec.~\ref{sec:regime_transition} establishes the corresponding characteristic crossover times.
+Section~\ref{sec:analytic_spreading} develops analytical predictions for the evolution of Gaussian wave-packets, while Sec.~\ref{sec:regime_transition} provides estimates of the corresponding characteristic crossover times.
 In Sec.~\ref{sec:numerical_results}, we present numerical results for the nonlinear HN chain.
-Finally, Sec.~\ref{sec:conclusion} summarizes the main conclusions and outlines several directions for future research.
-Further details of the analytical derivations are collected in the appendices.
+Finally, Sec.~\ref{sec:conclusion} summarizes our findings, presents our conclusions, and outlines several directions for future research.
+Further details of the analytical derivations and additional results from numerical simulations are collected in the appendices.